 Green and Healthy

-With online-only accessibility, Bambo may not be the diaper for everyone, but it has a lower price and it does fit the bill for those looking for a healthy option with Earth-friendly manufacturing.
+With online-only accessibility, Bambo may not be the diaper for everyone.
+Still, it has a lower price, and it does fit the bill for those looking for a healthy option with Earth-friendly manufacturing.
 Lastly, it delivers impressive performance where it counts.
-Plus, all the cute prints are irresistable!
+Plus, all the cute prints are irresistible!

 Read review: Bambo Nature